TheManOfTeel/Golf-Player-Time-Management/README.md

 services and assistance ✅
 * Players app displays game history and dashboard ✅

+## Running the app

+To run either of the `Admin App` or the `Mobile App` components navigate to the appropriate folder.
+A `README` will walk you through everything.

 ## Contributors

 Adam Horle, Alyssa Beeker, Bailey Carlin, Daniel Teel, Elijah Hunt